mfaani/mfaani/content/posts/devtools/everything-you-need-to-know-about-keychain-as-an-ios-engineer.md

 ### Jargon you should have learned by now
 - Keychain: Groups multiple items/secrets together.
 You can have one keychain for Safari.
 Another just for a Banking app.
 Or you could just store all items in one Keychain.
 Up to you.
-- Keychain item: A password, cert, public key private key, credit card, note, etc.
+- Keychain item: A password, certificate, public key private key, credit card, note, etc.
 - Keychain search list: The certain Keychains that you want to look into.

 tldr think of Keychains as different vaults.
 Keychain items as unique valuable items in these vaults.
 And think of keychain search list as a way to group/order multiple vaults.